Turn-key manufacturing. What does it mean?

 - Procurement and manufacturing: Once the approval drawings have been signed off on, the purchasing of parts and components and steel can begin.
-In -house manufacturing of the material handling solution(s) will follow.
+In-house manufacturing of the material handling solution(s) will follow.

 - Factory acceptance tests with quality oversight: An FAT is performed with the client present in the design/build firm’s manufacturing plant.
-This is where sign off by the client announces the equipment is working as intended and is ready to be shipped to the site.
+This is where sign-off by the client announces the equipment is working as intended and is ready to be shipped to the site.

 - Packaging, logistics and freight: The in-house management of all logistics offers further peace of mind to the client, knowing that all of these processes are being done in-house and overseen by the same group responsible for designing and building your material handling equipment.

 - Parts, maintenance and ongoing support: A project can remain a part of the design/build firm for as long as the client requires them.
-Planned maintenance and ongoing support of your material handling equipment is integral in keeping it running efficiently and safely, extending its life and your relationship with your turn-key design/build firm.
+Planned maintenance and ongoing support of your material handling equipment are integral in keeping it running efficiently and safely, extending its life and your relationship with your turn-key design/build firm.

-- IIoT – The Internet of Things: A bonus feature that has taken the manufacturing world by storm which allows your material handling equipment to ‘talk’ to you.
+- IIoT – The Internet of Things: A bonus feature that has taken the manufacturing world by storm, which allows your material handling equipment to ‘talk’ to you.
 Dramatically reduce downtime by understanding your equipment’s needs before they become a problem.

 In essence, every customer looking to create efficient, reliable and safe material handling products for their MRO, assembly or manufacturing facility should be looking at a turn-key design/build firm to get the job done.
-When every detail is managed through one company, all eyes are on the project from conception to completion and that sort of dedication to your material handling solutions is priceless.
+When every detail is managed through one company, all eyes are on the project from conception to completion, and that sort of dedication to your material handling solutions is priceless.